ummuhabeeba-ma/facemask-detector/README.md

 We have utilized the YOLOv8 (You Only Look Once version 8) algorithm for its speed and accuracy in real-time object detection tasks.
 The YOLOv8 model is known for its ability to perform object detection tasks quickly and accurately, making it suitable for real-time applications.

 # Data Collection
 The dataset was collected from various mask datasets available on Kaggle.
-The dataset includes over 1140 images categorized into two classes:
+The training set includes over 1140 images categorized into two classes:

 * With Mask
 * Without Mask